renoirb/Wordpress-RSVP-Plugin/readme.txt

 = 0.8.0 =
 * Did better variable checking on the sorting functions, as warning could show up depending on the server configuration.
-* Fixed an issue with the checkbox selector in the attendee list not working in Wordpress 2.9.2
+* Fixed an issue with the checkbox selector in the attendee list not working in WordPress 2.9.2
 * Added an export button to the attendee list.
 When clicking this button the list will export in the same sorting order as the list
 * Added the ability to associate attendees on import
-* Added in checking when importing so names that already exist don't get imported
+* Added in checking when importing so names that already exist don’t get imported
 * Fixed a warning when session variables were not created on the front-end greeting page

 = 0.7.0 =